Invoicing & Tax Architecture

 Gapless Sequential Numbering

-The system utilizes an isolated invoice_sequences MongoDB collection to securely $inc and format document numbers synchronously.
+The system uses an isolated invoice_sequences MongoDB collection to securely $inc and format document numbers synchronously.
 Organizations configure per-document layouts that define prefixes, optional middle text and suffixes, start numbers, digit width, calendar-vs-fiscal year behavior, visible period detail, and reset policy.

 Supported layouts include: